SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 Classes in the same group are often assigned the same color so that users can tell at a glance which group a given displayed class comes from.
 :::

-To add the new classes to the 'sex' group, click the blue 'plus' button in the 'sex' rows - you'll see the following 'Add biocuration class to sex' modal, showing *all* of the biocuration classes you've created.
+To add the new classes to the 'sex' group, click the blue 'plus' button in the 'sex' row - you'll see the following 'Add biocuration class to sex' modal, showing *all* of the biocuration classes you've created.
 As you click classes they're added to the 'sex' group and turn from green to red - here we've selected the three sex classes we created earlier.

 #left[The 'Add biocuration class to sex' modal with three sex classes selected](https://sfg.taxonworks.org/s/273v6d)